 - Service for process filed by Government agencies – city, county, or state.

-- Indigent persons that have filed an indigent affidavit with the court.
+- Indigent persons who have filed an indigent affidavit with the court.
 A copy of the affidavit needs to be attached to the court documents.

-- All papers, order, etc. related to criminal cases.
+- All papers, orders, etc. related to criminal cases.

 - Actions under the Probate Code, which include:

 - Termination of life estate

 - Filing a will and affidavit